 What is NC MATTERS?

-MATTERS is supported by a 5-year grant from the Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB) with the goal of enhancing systems for screening, assessment, and treatment of depression, substance use, and other behavioral health disorders in pregnant and postpartum patients.
+NC MATTERS was established with funding from the Health Resources and Services Administration (HRSA), Maternal and Child Health Bureau (MCHB) with the goal of enhancing systems for screening, assessment, and treatment of depression, substance use, and other behavioral health disorders in pregnant and postpartum patients.
 We sustain our programming through continued funding from HRSA and NC Department of Health and Human Services.

 Sign up for our newsletter!